MicroFocus/CX/GOVERNANCE.md

 *   Receive export approval from International Trade Services (currently tyler.flake@microfocus.com)
 *   Evaluate patent documentation in the [legal/PotentialPatents.md](legal/PotentialPatents.md) file.
 Add patent notices to the product as recommended by Legal.
 *   (standalone releases) Include attribution file from ITLS that describes commercial and open source components
-*   Escrow - Only required for a new major version release or when the build environment changes.
+*   Escrow - Only required for a new major or minor version release or when the build environment changes.
+Major and minor releases usually contain new features while other releases only contain bug fixes.